terenceylchow124/Meme-MultiModal/README.md

   > - go to utils/util_args/
   > - set "train_reddit" to 1
   > - set "dataset" to "reddit"
-  > - set "model" to "RedditBert"
+  > - set "model" to "RedditAlbert"
-  > - set "bert_model" to "bert-base-uncased"
+  > - set "bert_model" to "albert-base-v2"
   > - run "python main.py"
-2. After training, the trained model and corresponding log file should be stored under ./pre_trained_models/.
+2. After training, the trained model and corresponding log file should be stored under ./pretrained_models/.
 3. Training the MultiModal model using Memotion Dataset.
   > - go to utils/util_args/
   > - set "train_reddit" to 0